International Federation of Resistance Fighters – Association of Anti-Fascists: FIR today

-In 2004, at the XIII regular congress in Berlin, FIR adopted a new statute that allowed the integration of young anti-fascists; since that time, the organization is named “International Federation of Resistance Fighters – Association of Anti-fascists” (FIR).
+In 2004, at the XIII regular congress in Berlin, FIR adopted a new statute that allowed the 'integration of young anti-fascists'; since that time, the organization is named “International Federation of Resistance Fighters – Association of Anti-fascists” (FIR).

 Today, the FIR incorporate member organizations in more than 25 European countries and Israel.
 The political circumstances have changed, but the main problem is fixed in the slogan “never again”.
-This means to disclose the historical truth about the resistance struggle, the reality of fascism and the role of the anti-Hitler coalition, the allied forces – including the Soviet soldiers who bore the brunt of the war – the destruction of the fascist barbarism.
+This was interpreted to mean to "disclose the historical truth about the resistance struggle, the reality of fascism and the role of the anti-Hitler coalition, the allied forces", "including the Soviet soldiers" who "bore the brunt of the war" – the destruction of the fascist barbarism".

 Due to various activities and initiatives for disarmament and international cooperation, the Secretary General of the United Nations, on 15 September 1987, designated FIR as “Peace Messenger”.
 FIR is also the only antifascist organization officially accredited at the EU Transparency Register.

 At the Prague-conference in 2016 the FIR awarded the Dutch anti-fascist Max van den Berg with their Michiel van der Borcht-prize for his life-long achievements.

-The FIR supported the AFVN-protests against honoring Nazi-dead on the largest Nazi-cemetery in Europe, in the Ysselsteyn Nazi cemetery (over 31,000 Nazi and fascist dead).
-The FIR also supports their ongoing protests and actions against the free trade in Nazi paraphernalia.
+The FIR supported the AFVN protests against honoring former Third Reich soldiers killed in action, at the largest Nazi cemetery in Europe, in the Ysselsteyn Nazi cemetery where over 31,000 former (mainly German) Axis war dead are burided.
+The FIR also supports their ongoing protests and actions in favour of restricting trade in 'Nazi paraphernalia'.

 Organization

 Structure

 The federation is currently structured with national associations gathered in an Advisory Council – and an Executive Committee made of 10 members.

-The 27th Regular congress, hold in Prague on 18/19 November 2016, confirmed Vilmos Hanti in his role of President of the federation and elected Filippo Giuffrida Repaci, General Michail A. Moiseev and Christos Tzintsilonis as Vicepresidents.
+The 27th Regular congress, hold in Prague on 18/19 November 2016, confirmed Vilmos Hanti in his role of President of the federation and elected Filippo Giuffrida Repaci, General Mikhail Moiseyev and Christos Tzintsilonis as Vicepresidents.
 Dr Ulrich Scheider was confirmed as Secretary General and Heinz Siefritz as Finance Secretary.
 The other members of the Executive Committee are Jean Cardoen, Alessandro Pollio Salimbeni, Nikolai Royanov and Gregori Touglidis.